JaimeHyland/Mellifera/README.md

 ### Other consultations
 A number of chats with relatives and non-beekeeping friends underlined the point that Elise's site is far more likely to be successful if she manages to put herself in a position to sell a full range of beekeeping supplies.

 One enormously important area of research will of course be to see what the compeition is doing.
-There are already a large number of beekeeping e-commerce sites already on the internet aimed at the DACH market.
+There are already a large number of beekeeping e-commerce sites already on the internet aimed at the DACH market (Germany, Austria and Switzerland).
 Practically everyone with whom she discusses her _Mellifera_ site mentions this as an essential part of her preparations.
 The obvious rubric in which to frame this information-gathering effort is to see it as a way to formally define the site's unique selling proposition (USP) on the basis of places Elise can go (with Tomáš' and perhaps others' help) that other online beekeeping suppliers can't or won't.
 The initial competitive advantage she has identified is value for money at the quality end of the market, but there may well be others.
 She suspects, for example, she can project superior authority and expertise in the beekeeping sector through better organisation and presentation of information on compatibility and incompatibilities between popular standard beehive designs used in the DACH region.

 She believes that the improvement in the UX resulting from easier identification of compatible equipment is very likely to substantially improve sales.